carlos-montiers/enhancedbatch/docs/behaviors/for-f-eol.md

 In For /F the default EOL or end of line character is `;`.

-EnhancedBatch sets it to NUL.
+Enhanced Batch sets it to NUL.

 This allow read by default all the lines of a text file.